Skip to content

 API Key Issues

 Olla doesn't enforce API keys by default.
-If OpenCode requires one:
+If OpenCode requires one, set any placeholder value:

 {